Fantom-Factory/afIoc/readme.md

 }
 ```

-The `AppModule` now needs updating with a builder method for the `Penguins` service, and the `MyService` builder method needs updating also:
+Because we've changed the `MyService` ctor we need to update the `MyService` builder method in the `AppModule`.
+We need a builder method for the `Penguins` service too. `AppModule` now looks like:

 ```
 using afIoc